What is governance, risk and compliance (GRC)?

 The three components of GRC are defined as follows:

-- Compliance refers to the level of adherence an organization has to the standards, regulations and best practices mandated by the business and by relevant governing bodies and laws.
+- Compliance.
+Compliance refers to the level of adherence an organization has to the standards, laws and regulations, and best practices mandated by the business and by relevant governing bodies and laws.

 These three activities traditionally functioned more or less separately.
-In a GRC approach, each of the three component programs continues to interact with and support existing business functions, but the intersection of the three is where the benefits become apparent.
+In a GRC approach, each of the three components continues to interact with and support existing business functions, but the intersection of the three is where the benefits become apparent.

 Why is GRC important today?

 As businesses grow increasingly complex, they need a way to effectively identify and manage key activities in the organization.
-Also needed is the ability to integrate traditional distinct management activities into a cohesive discipline that increases the effectiveness of people, business processes, technology, facilities and other important business elements.
+They also need the ability to integrate traditional distinct management activities into a cohesive discipline that increases the effectiveness of people, business processes, decision-making, technology, facilities and other important business elements.

-GRC achieves this by breaking down the traditional barriers between business units and requiring them to work in a collaborative fashion to achieve the company's strategic goals.
+GRC achieves this by breaking down the traditional barriers between business units, requiring them to work collaboratively to achieve the company's strategic goals.
 GRC is one of the components of a well-managed organization in the 2020s.

 GRC strengths and limitations